-Among various computational methods, the boundary element method (BEM) is often used because of its ease in handling complex fault geometries (Hori et al., 2004; Ohtani et al., 2014; Qiu et al., 2016; Thompson & Meade, 2019; Yu et al., 2018).
-Another superiority of BEM is its relatively smaller computational cost.
-In fact, a recent comparison also highlights the computational cost of BEM is smaller than that of volume-discretized methods for a given grid spacing and accuracy (Jiang et al. 2022; Erickson et al. 2022).
+boundary element method (BEM) is often used because of its ease in handling complex fault geometries (Hori et al., 2004; Ohtani et al., 2014; Qiu et al., 2016; Thompson & Meade, 2019; Yu et al., 2018), although different methods were also developed (e.g. Liu et al., 2020).

-Nevertheless, large-scale BEM simulations require huge computational costs.
-To increase the resolution of the simulation, characteristic element sizes often need to be reduced.
-In 3D simulations (2D fault in 3D space), if the characteristic element size is reduced by a factor of 2, the increase in N is a factor of 4.
-In the original BEM, the computational cost for each time step scales with $O(N^2)$, where N is the number of discretized elements.
+A major challenge in earthquake sequence simulations is their computational cost.
+To simulate smaller earthquakes, the size of each element must be smaller, which increases the number of elements N. In 3D simulations (2D fault in 3D space), if the characteristic element size is reduced by a factor of 2, the increase in N is a factor of 4.
+In the original BEM, the computational cost for each time step scales with $O(N^2)$ , where N is the number of discretized elements.
 This is because multiplications of a dense matrix and a vector (slip rate distribution) are necessary to evaluate the stress change on each element at every time step.
 Furthermore, the time step width must be small if we use small elements, which increases the repetition of matrix-vector multiplications.
 Thus, the computational cost increases rapidly with a decrease in the element size.

-Several methods have reduced the complexity of $O(N^2)$ to $O(N\log N)$.
-The fast Fourier transform (FFT) method is often used for this purpose (Kato, 2003; Lapusta & Liu, 2009), but is limited to planar or relatively simple fault geometries due to the assumption of translational symmetry (Romanet and Ozawa, 2022; Barbot, 2021).
-The FFT also cannot process non-vertical faults.
-Hierarchical matrices (H-matrices) (Hackbusch, 1999) are an alternative that can be used for general fault geometries.
+Several methods have reduced the complexity of $O(N^2)$ to O(NlogN).
+The fast Fourier transform (FTT) method is often used for this purpose (Kato, 2003; Lapusta & Liu, 2009), but is limited to planar faults due to the assumption of translational symmetry.
+FTT also cannot process non-vertical faults.
+The use of hierarchical matrices (H-matrices) (Hackbusch, 1999) is an alternative that can be used for general fault geometries.
 Ohtani et al. (2011) showed a significant acceleration in earthquake cycle simulations with H-matrices, and it is now common to use H-matrices in BEM-based quasi-dynamic earthquake sequence simulations (Galvez et al., 2020; Heimisson, 2020; Hyodo et al., 2016; Ohtani et al., 2014; Ozawa & Ando, 2021; Romanet, 2017).
 For example, Hyodo et al. (2016) performed earthquake sequence simulations in the Nankai trough megathrust using ~300,000 elements.
-H-matrices have also recently been used in elastodynamic problems (Sato & Ando, 2021; Chaillat et al. 2017).
+H-matrices have also recently been used in dynamic rupture simulations (Sato & Ando, 2021).